-7.2.1.
+8.2.1.
 Math Argument: Optional

 A mathematical argument for the addition rule can be given.
 Say you have two values $A \pm a$ and $B \pm b$ where a and b are the estimated uncertainties in A and B, respectively.
 The sum with uncertainty is $A + B \pm (a + b)$.
 Uncertainties are only estimates and are usually only 1-digit values: i.e., they have only one significant figure and this significant figure is the decimal place of the trailing significant figure of the quantity itself.
-Thus, the leading figure of a+b (which is the only significant one) should be in the decimal place of the last significant figure of A+B. This would be the more exact way of arriving at the last significant figure of A+B. This last significant figure of A+B is going to be in the highest in significant figure decimal place of A and B or higher because of the summation of errors a+b.
-But if you havn't been given uncertainties, your minimum estimate for the last significant figure should be the one in the higher significant figure of the lowest significant figures of A and B.
+Thus, the leading figure of a+b (which is the only significant one) should be in the decimal place of the last significant figure of A + B. This would be the more exact way of arriving at the last significant figure of A + B. This last significant figure of A + B is going to be in the highest in significant figure decimal place of A and B or higher because of the summation of errors a + b.
+But if you havn't been got uncertainties, your minimum estimate for the last significant figure should be the one in the highest significant figure decimal place of A and B.